gluwer/azure-table-node/README.md

 * `onlyFields` -- array of strings to retrieve only mentioned fields
 * `forceEtags` -- if set to `true` it will force of etag retrieval (even if full metadata is not set for this client)
 * `continuation` -- array with two strings working as continuation token (array is returned as third argument in previous query)

+### startBatch()

+This method will return new object that you use to prepare a batch.
+All methods available on `Client` can be used, but because of the limitations of Azure Table Storage (like only one query in batch) you should limit yourself only to insert, update, merge and delete operations. **Do not provide callback functions to those methods.
+Otherwise the results may not be as expected**.
+After adding all of them (up to 100) call `commit()` to send the batch.

+### commit(cb) - in objects returned by startBatch()

+Sends the batch request.
+Requires only callback function.
+In case of error the callback's first parameter will receive error info for operation that was the reason of the error.
+If the whole batch was committed, second argument will contain array of responses for each operation.

 ## Query object level